A multitude of benefits and a model for the future. That’s the result of the recently completed White Slough Tidal Wetlands Restoration Project.

 Nelson added, “it was a great opportunity for them and us.
 This was one of the more gratifying projects of my career.”

-And with the funding tight, the work from partners such as the California Coastal Conservancy and Humboldt County Resource Conservation District was critical to keeping grants moving through completion of the project and with continued maintenance for invasive species invasive species
+And with the funding tight, the work from partners such as the California Coastal Conservancy and Humboldt County Resource Conservation District was critical to keeping grants moving through completion of the project and with continued maintenance for post-project completion.

 “This was a massive team effort,” said Brendan Leigh, the final project manager for White Slough.
 “The budget was one whole challenge.
 We had amazing people like Joel Gerwein and Julia Elkin finding and procuring grants to fund this project.
 Having buy-in from other refuges to participate in maintenance team projects was a huge cost savings and just an all-around benefit to the project and team.”